 - SAP Security Note 1330776 for vulnerabilities in EPS_DELETE_FILE and EPS_OPEN_FILE2.

-Default password check for the EARLYWATCH user
+EARLYWATCH Default password check

 The EarlyWatch user is created in the 066 client upon SAP installation and is related to a dialog type.
 It can enter via SAP GUI and perform any actions to the system.
 One can use it for SAP distance remote management and to get access to monitoring data.
 As a rule, it is used by SAP AG customer support to enter customer's systems.
 Change the default password for EarlyWatch user, but never delete the user.